Rockies OF’s dad with ALS sees his son play at home in Texas

 His dad, Jim, is now getting to watch his son as a big leaguer in their hometown team’s new stadium that otherwise is closed to fans because of the coronavirus pandemic.

-“It’s amazing that he can be here, especially the fact he’s in Texas,” Sam Hilliard said before the game.
+“It’s amazing that he can be here, especially the fact he’s in Texas,” Sam Hilliard said before Tuesday’s game.
 “It’s going to be something else to look up there and see him. … Hopefully I’ll get to interact a little bit with him after the game or something, get to see him.
 I haven’t seen him in a while.
 It’s going to be really cool and something to really cherish.”

-The 26-year-old outfielder’s parents and his fiancé were there Tuesday night when the Rockies played in an exhibition game Tuesday night.
+The 26-year-old outfielder’s parents and his fiance were there when the Rockies played in an exhibition game Tuesday night.
 They are also scheduled to attend another exhibition game Wednesday night, and be there for the regular season opener between the two teams Friday, which will be Hilliard’s first opening day game in the big leagues.

 “That’s honestly a dream come true,” Hilliard said.
-“It’s such a blessing for my family to have them here.”
+“It’s such a blessing for my family, to have them here.”

 Hilliard homered in his first big league debut last August, and hit .273 with seven homers and 13 RBIs in 27 games over the final month of the season.